contentful/slash-developers/docs/ios/index.md

 ### Apple TV (tvOS)

 ### TVFul
-Example for using the Contentful SDK for TVs apps.<br>
+Example for using the Contentful SDK for tvOS apps.<br>
 [View on GitHub](https://github.com/contentful/tvful)